 Enzymes facilitate key processes in the biochemistry of organisms which, otherwise, would take place too slowly for the maintenance of life.
 Enzymes speed up chemical reactions of substrates by lowering the activation energy.
-They have complex tertiary structures which are held in shape by weak chemical bonds between the polypeptide chains.
+They have complex tertiary structures (see protein structure) which are held in shape by weak chemical bonds between the polypeptide chains.

 Each enzyme has a specific surface configuration with one or more clefts known as active sites to which only certain substrates can bind.
 Each enzyme is highly specific to the reaction it catalyzes as the substrate must fit precisely into the active site.
 If the active site loses its unique shape, it can no longer provide a point of attachment for its substrate and the enzyme is said to be denatured.
 This can happen if the enzyme is subjected to temperatures or pH levels outside of the narrow range in which it normally operates.
-Many enzymes require the assistance of certain accessory substances, known as cofactors and coenzymes, to function properly.
+Many enzymes require the assistance of certain accessory substances, known as cofactors and coenzymes, to function properly (see Figure 1).

-By changing the shapes of enzymes it is possible to inactivate them, and thus stop certain reactions from occurring at a noticeable rate.
+By changing the shapes of enzymes it is possible to inactivate them, and thus stop certain reactions from occurring at a noticeable rate (see Figure 2).
 For example, the important protein-digesting enzyme chymotrypsin occurs in an inactive form called chymotrypsinogen.
 Only when a few amino acids that make up this protein are removed does it adopt the catalytic shape of chymotrypsin.
 This change is triggered by the presence of food in the digestive tract.
 If the chymotrypsin were active all the time it would rapidly digest the intestinal wall while waiting for food to arrive.